-- For details about the policies, refer Reference: License Server Policy Settings. - For instructions to update the policies, see Using the FlexNet License Server Administrator Command-line Tool (or the instructions provided by the producer).
+- For details about the policies, refer Reference: License Server Policy Settings. - For instructions to update the policies, see either the Using the FlexNet License Server Administrator Command-line Tool chapter or the FlexNet License Server Manager Guide (or the instructions provided by the producer).